-	A Fellow in the American College of Trial Lawyers and Member of the American Board of Trial Advocates, Chris has successfully resolved high-stakes disputes of nearly every description – all while continuing to personally manage his cases.
+A Fellow in both the International Academy of Trial Lawyers (IATL) and the American College of Trial Lawyers as well as a Member of the American Board of Trial Advocates and the International Society of Barristers, Chris has successfully resolved high-stakes disputes of nearly every description—all while continuing to personally manage his cases.
 His hands-on style stands apart from his peers, and clients laud his “personal touch and sense of personal investment” in their matters.
 To bring that level of attention to each dispute, Chris often starts work around 5 a.m., making him a favorite of many European-based clients.
 Chris knows that painstaking preparation is central to the job of a trial lawyer.

-Chris has been honored as a Chambers USA Leading Individual in Commercial Litigation and Energy & Natural Resources by, as a Top 100 Super Lawyer, as a Client Service All-Star, and as one of the Best Lawyers in America in “Bet-the-Company” Litigation and Commercial Litigation.
-Chris practiced at Gibbs & Bruns LLP and its predecessors for over twenty-six years before co-founding Reynolds Frizzell LLP in 2009.
+Chris has been honored as a Chambers USA Leading Individual in Commercial Litigation and Energy & Natural Resources, as a Top 100 Super Lawyer by Thomson Reuters, as a Client Service All-Star by BTI Consulting, and as one of the Best Lawyers in America for “Bet-the-Company” Litigation and Commercial Litigation by Woodward White, Inc. Chris practiced at Gibbs & Bruns LLP and its predecessors for over twenty-six years before co-founding Reynolds Frizzell LLP in 2009.
 Chris is proud of the reputation for smart, winning advocacy accompanied by a commitment to the highest ethical standards that Reynolds Frizzell has established with the courts, its clients and its competitors.
 He remains committed to maintaining and building upon that reputation.

 Lead Counsel for DCP Midstream, a joint venture between Phillips 66 and Spectra Energy, for pending litigation against Anadarko and affiliated entities in the state court of Weld County, Colorado.
 DCP’s claims arose from a series of old, gas purchase agreements that included AMI provisions.
 DCP claimed damages of more than $1 billion and sought a final judgment specifically enforcing the dedication and AMI provisions of the gas purchase contracts against a large share of the DJ-Basin production of Anadarko and its affiliates.
 Following a series of favorable pretrial rulings and only two depositions of Anadarko witnesses, the case settled in January of 2016 on confidential terms.